Dawn Redwood Bonsai Care

 If your Dawn Redwood Bonsai is to be an outdoor specimen, it will require ample protection from extreme cold and frost during the dormant season.
 Also, in the hottest part of the summer, it is wise to be vigilant about moisture levels in the air as well as in the soil.
 This bonsai will do best in conditions that provide ample humidity and moderate warmth.

-Though this tree will grow best in full sun outdoors, Redwood Bonsai are surprisingly well suited for growing indoors or outdoors as long as they are given plenty of abundant sunlight and southern exposure and ample humidity which will ensure proper growth for the tree.
+Though this tree will grow best in full sun outdoors, Redwood Bonsai are well suited for growing outdoors as long as they are given plenty of abundant sunlight and southern exposure and ample humidity which will ensure proper growth for the tree.

 You Dawn Redwood Bonsai will prefer moist, deep, well drained soil.
 The best way to ensure proper moisture levels is to reach down an inch or two into the soil with a finger.
 Do not allow this tree to go without ample moisture as it is not drought tolerant.